transferwise/pipelinewise-tap-kafka/README.md

 ### Run the tap in Discovery Mode

 ```
-tap-kafka --config config.json --discover                # Should dump a Catalog to sdtout
+tap-kafka --config config.json --discover                # Should dump a Catalog to stdout
 tap-kafka --config config.json --discover > catalog.json # Capture the Catalog
 ```